 In our case, we will have a total of three forms:

-2. We will add a radio button and add a label text "Choose a Payment Method".
+2. We will add a SINGLE CHOICE FIELD (radio button) and label it as “Choose a Payment Method“.
 This will serve as the option for our users to choose what payment method they prefer.
-You could user other fields, although we only want users to choose one type of payment method, so you can choose either a radio button field or a dropdown field.
+You could user other fields, although we only want users to choose one type of payment method, so you can choose either a radio button or a dropdown.

-3. We will then add two iFrame embed widgets where the PayPal form and Purchase Order form will be embedded or loaded.
+3. We will then add two IFRAME EMBED WIDGETS where the PayPal Standard form and Purchase Order form will be embedded or loaded.

 We will leave the main form with that for now.

-1. First, we'll create a new form and name it as "PayPal Form".
-Here we will setup the payment field, under the "Payments" tab, choose "PayPal" and add it to your form.
+1. Next, we’ll create a new form and name it as “PayPal Form“.
+Here we will setup the payment field, under the PAYMENTS tab, choose PAYPAL STANDARD and add it to your form.

 2. To learn more about setting up the payment integrations, you can start with these guides:

-1. Similar to 2nd step, we will create another form but this time we will add the "Purchase Order" field.
+1. Just like STEP 2, we will create another form but this time we will add the “Purchase Order” payment field.

-Make sure to get all the URL or direct links to the 2nd and 3rd form.
-You can do that by clicking "Preview" or on the "Publish" tab.
+Make sure to get the URL or direct links of the 2nd and 3rd forms.
+You can do that by clicking PREVIEW at the top right then copy the FORM URL.
+Or, you can follow this guide on Where to Find My Form URL

 We only want to display the payment form depending on the choice they made on the radio button.
-To do that, we will use the Conditions feature.
-To learn more about conditional logic, you can check this guide: https://www.jotform.com/help/57-Smart-Forms-Using-Conditional-Logic
+To do that, we will use the the SHOW / HIDE FIELD CONDITION.
+If you need to dive deeper into this topic, here’s a guide on How to Show or Hide Fields Base on User’s Answer.

 You now have forms that allow you to have multiple payment options.